Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-10-09-ES-RNAseq_with_reference_dataset1.md

 296     db/8eb422       55321   NFCORE_RNASEQ:RNASEQ:QUANTIFY_STAR_SALMON:SALMON_QUANT (SRX5644337)     ABORTED -       2024-10-29 13:50:44.275 -
 ```

 I removed all the previous iterations of running this dataset to start fresh.
 Activated mamba nextflow outside of sbatch script and ran again ~11 am.
+This worked, yay!

-###
+### 2024-10-31

 Rsync the output to gannet.